Pinafore/nlp-hw/adversarial/README.md

+This homework is about writing questions that are interesting and that a reasonable human could answer but that computers struggle to answer.

 Tools to Write Your Questions
 =======

 You are encouraged (but not required) to use this tool: https://qantanew.web.app/play
+(It has a built in tutorial, but we're looking to improve it, so please give us feedback on it!)

 Here are some techniques to write questions systems cannot answer: https://www.youtube.com/watch?v=6oZCIOBiSaI